-The Myth: Our number one job as parents is to get kids to do as we say, learn how to mind their manners and not cause trouble.
+The Myth: Our number one job as parents is to get kids to do as we say, learn how to mind their manners, be nice, and not cause trouble.
 If we do this, they will turn out to be good people.

-In an attempt to raise good people, we focused on the wrong things.
-We equated obedient with good, and it’s not working.
+In an attempt to raise good people, we’ve unintentionally focused on the wrong things.
+At some point we equated obedient with good, and it’s not working.
 A hyper focus on obedience has killed curiosity, creativity, independence and assertiveness.
 After all, who are the inventors, creators, artists, entrepreneurs and discoverers?
 The obedient or the free thinking?
 The game changers are the children who were either raised in a free thinking home, or broke free from limiting and controlling homes.

 Ask yourself, what is the goal of raising a child?
 To raise someone capable of doing new things, speaking her mind, standing up for truth and progress.
 If not, and you still prefer the obedience model, you might be raising a child who will end up listening to and following the biggest, loudest, and most authoritarian voice in the room, right or wrong.